fatihreha/AIAssistedCodeEditor/README.md

 ## CI/CD, Docker and Kubernetes Integration

 This project provides automatic code synchronization from GitHub to GitLab, Docker image creation with GitLab CI/CD pipeline, and automatic deployment to a Kubernetes cluster.
+Tüm bağlantılar ve pipeline ayarları yeni GitLab projesine göre güncellenmiştir.

 ### Automatic Code Synchronization
 - Code changes are automatically mirrored from GitHub to GitLab using GitHub Actions.
+For details, see the `CI_CD_SETUP.md` file.
 - For details, see the `CI_CD_KURULUM.md` file.

 ### GitLab CI/CD Pipeline
 - The code is built, tested, and the Docker image is automatically created and pushed to the registry.
 - After the pipeline is completed, automatic deployment to the Kubernetes cluster is performed.
 - Pipeline configuration: `.gitlab-ci.yml`
+- GitLab repository: `git@gitlab.com:GITLAB_KULLANICI_ADI/YENI_PROJE_ADI.git`

 ### Docker
 - The `Dockerfile` is located in the project root directory.